 - Verbs can be strong or weak

 One of the more unique parts of the language is the letter ‘ß’.
-Only German has this letter and is called Eszett.
-Don’t let this unknown letter scare you, you pronounce it like [S], but just looks a bit more fancy!
+German is the only language that uses this letter and it’s called Eszett.
+Don’t let this unknown letter scare you, you pronounce it just like [S], but it just looks a bit more fancy!

 German is one of the most flexible languages in the world.
-It has an infinite number of words and it allows you to make your own.
+It has an infinite number of words and you can even make your own!
 Moreover, an analysis of the Dudenkorpus counted 17.4 million base forms.
 This makes for very long words at times such as ‘Das Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz’.
 It means: ‘beef labelling regulation and delegation of supervision law’ and has 63 letters.
-So when you play scrabble in German, be sure to provide a big enough playing board!
-This word however is just too much, even for native speakers and is at this moment not an official word.
+So, when you play scrabble in German, be sure to have a big enough playing board!
+This word however is just too much, even for native speakers, and is, at the moment, not an official word.

 So, is the German language spoken in Germany only?

-As you could have guessed, it is the official language in Germany.
-But German gets spoken in so many more countries and regions.
+As you may have guessed, it is the official language in Germany.
+But German is spoken in so many more countries and regions.
 It is also the official language in Austria, Switzerland, South Tyrol, Italy and Liechtenstein.
-It is one of the three official languages of Luxembourg and of the German-speaking community of Belgium and as last, also the co-official language in the Opole Voivodeship in Poland.
+It is one of the three official languages of Luxembourg and of the German-speaking community of Belgium and finally, is also the co-official language in the Opole Voivodeship in Poland.
 There are even regions in Brazil that have German as their official language!

 German that Germans don’t understand

-The German language gets spoken in so many different places!
+The German language is spoken in so many different places!
 This makes for different dialects and between themselves, German-speakers communicate in Standard German.
 If not, this will result in misunderstandings.
-The dialect that they speak in Saarland is so different from what they speak in Munich, which can often cause a lot of confusion.
-Some words have a different meaning in certain contexts.
-Standard German is the German that you hear on TV, or that they teach in schools.
+For example, the dialect in Saarland is completely different from the one in Munich, and this can often cause a lot of confusion.
+Some words also have a different meanings in certain contexts.
+Standard German is the German that you hear on the TV or radio, and is the one taught in schools.

 When thinking of famous German speakers, we think of classical-music composers such as Ludwig van Beethoven or Johann Sebastian Bach.
-Or maybe you think of the Grimms Brothers and their famous fairy tails?
-These are native speakers, but there are a lot of famous non-native speakers too, Leonardo Di Caprio, Sandra Bullock and even Vladimir Putin speak a fair amount of it.
+Or maybe you think of the Grimms Brothers and their famous fairy tales?
+These are native speakers, but there are a lot of famous non-native speakers too, for example Leonardo Di Caprio, Sandra Bullock, and even Vladimir Putin speaks a fair amount of it.